SOURDOUGH BREAD MAKING

 About the Event

 In this online workshop we’ll be demonstrating how to make a long-fermented sourdough bread loaf.
 What typically takes 3 days of fermentation will be expedited and demonstrated virtually so students can see first hand each step in the fermentation process.
-You can join us during class or simply watch, take notes and create on your own time!

 Note: If participating, you will need to tend to your dough after class until 10pm PST, and bake your loaf the next day between 10am-2pm